alabou/bcp-006-01/docs/NMOS With H.264.md

 A Sender MUST produces an H.264 bitstream that is compliant with the profile and level declared in the stream's associated SDP transport file.

+A Sender MUST provide initial active parameter sets in the `sprop-parameter-sets` parameter of the stream's associated SDP transport file, compliant with the declared profile and level.
+The initial active parameter sets SHALL comply with the Flow associated with the Sender on activation and the related parameters of the `fmtp=` attribute of the SDP transport file.
+A Sender MAY provide many out-of-band parameter sets (active and inactive) in `sprop-parameter-sets` parameter.

+- [ ] A Receiver SHALL know as much as a Controller about a stream.
+As there is a mandatiry Flow associated with a Sender that SHALL be an initial active parameter sets delcared in the SDP transport file for the Receiver.

 ## H.264 IS-04 Receivers

 Nodes capable of receiving H.264 video streams MUST have a Receiver resource in the IS-04 Node API, which lists `video/h264` in the `media_types` array within the `caps` object.